nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>4.2 Configuration</b>

 You can control certain properties of sTask (e.g App name, logging level) through the configuration file (default: `config.json`)

+&nbsp;&nbsp;&nbsp;&nbsp;<b>4.3 Undo/Redo</b>

+This feature is implemented using 2 stacks.
+When a supported function (i.e. add, delete, edit, done) is executed, the command is stored in a stack.
+Calling the undo command pops the top command from the undo-stack into the redo-stack and undoes the command.
+Similarly, calling the redo when the redo-stack is non-empty, pops the top command from the redo-stack into the undo-stack and redoes the command.<br>

 <!--@@author-->
 <!--@@author A0143884W-->